 The Friends of the Parks scheme is a ground-led initiative to promote stewardship and responsible use of our Parks.
 The scheme is modelled after the successful Friends of Ubin Network (FUN) and is in response to suggestions raised during SGFuture conversations held in 2015/2016.

 The scheme consists of localised communities representing active stakeholders such as hikers, bikers, exercise groups, tenants, nature photographers, researchers, regular users of the park and volunteers of the parks.
 Through the formation of the Friends of the Parks community, members will be able to play a more active role in promoting active and responsible uses of our Parks through ground-led programmes and initiatives.
 These programmes include habitat enhancement activities, guided walks, biodiversity surveys and coastal cleanups etc.

 Minister for Social and Family Development and Second Minister for National Development Desmond Lee has taken on the role of adviser to the Friends of the Parks scheme.

-There are currently eight Friends of the Parks communities:
+There are currently nine Friends of the Parks communities:

 - Friends of Ubin Network

 - Friends of Chestnut Nature Park